Translation-Commons/lang-nav/data/census/README.md

   - `responsesPerIndividual`: The number of responses per individual (e.g., "1+" for one or more responses, "1" if every individual has exactly one response)
     - If the number of responses is 1 then we can add up the data without worrying about double counting.
   - `sampleRate`: The sample rate of the data (e.g., "0.25" the data is interpolated from 25% of the population, "1" for the the data is not interpolated)
+  - `populationSurveyed`: The total number of people surveyed for the census, it may be much lower than the populationEligible if the data is sampled.
+    - It should be equivalent to populationEligible \* sampleRate
-  - `respondingPopulation`: The total number of people who responded to the question about language (eligiblePopulation - the number of people who did not respond to the question)
+  - `populationWithPositiveResponses`: The total number of people who responded to the question about language (population - the number of people who did not respond to the question)
     - This is useful to compute the expected percentage of how many people speak the language in the country.
-  - `populationSource`: An explanation for where the population estimate comes from if its not from the census itself (e.g., "United Nations World Population Prospects 2022")
+  - `populationSource`: An explanation for where the populationEligible estimate comes from if its not from the census itself (e.g., "United Nations World Population Prospects 2022")
 - **Source / Citation**
   - `collectorName`: The name of the individual or group that collected the data (e.g., "Statistics Canada")
   - `author`: The individual actors that published the data (eg. "John Smith, Jane Doe")